komal7-alpha/Data-Analysis-Projects/Data_Analysis_Projects_AA/data-automation-and-kpi-validation/README.md

 # Data Automation and KPI Validation

 ## Disclaimer
-This project reflects the type of data automation and KPI validation workflows I work on in my current role as an Associate Solutions Engineer (Data Analyst) at Aligned Automation Ltd.
+This project reflects the type of data automation and KPI validation workflows I work on in my current role as an Associate Solutions Engineer-Data Analyst at Aligned Automation Ltd.

 The implementation in this repository is a recreated, generalized version built solely for demonstration and learning purposes.
 No proprietary data, internal systems, client information, or confidential business logic from Aligned Automation Ltd. has been used.